-If the shape of the area to be tiled is a simple square or rectangle you can simply calculate the area of each tile and divide it into the area of the room.
+If the shape of the area to be tiled is a simple square or rectangle you can simply calculate the area of each tile and divide it into the area of the wall/walls.
 This assumes that the area being tiled is square at the edges, if not you will need to allow some extra for part tiles.

-An alternative method is to make a scale drawing of the walls on a piece of graph paper, draw the outline of each tile and add them up.
+An alternative method is to make a scale drawing of the walls on a piece of graph paper, draw the outline of each tile (including dados, trims and borders where appropriate) and add them up.

-We recommend that you allow for part tiles, wastage and any imperfections by adding 10 per cent to your order.
+We recommend that you allow for part tiles, wastage and any imperfections by adding at least 10 per cent.
+This also gives you spare tiles, if needed, in the future.
 It can be a false economy to only order the exact quantity.
 You may break some tiles when cutting or you may end up with awkward shapes that take more tiles than anticipated.
-It can be frustrating to get near the end of the job only to find that you are short of one or two tiles, especially as shade can vary between different batches.
-Keeping spare tiles in case of issues in the future (such as breakages and damage) is good practice.
+There is nothing worse than getting near the end of the job only to find that you are short of one or two tiles, especially as colours can vary between different batches.